 "Talking around the subject is illogical.
 Why should we not discuss things that hold a deep interest for us?"
 He leaned toward her.
 "Unless I am overestimating the level of your interest?"

 "You know you're not, Spock."
 She mock scowled at him.
 "What was your question?"

 "My question, which was not exactly what I asked as you well know, is 'Are you still emotionally attracted to me?'
 You once indicated that you found me an attractive potential mate."

 She corrected him gently, "I said I was in love with you, Spock.
 Slightly more significant."

-*Yes,* Spock echoed in his mind.
-He reached over to take her glass and set it by his on the low table near the couch.
-He turned back to Christine.
-She was watching his movements.
-Her eyes were a liquid blue in the low light.
 He moved down the couch to be closer to her.
-He touched her hair, moved his hands through the silky waves.
-Her eyes closed as he brushed a stray strand off her face.
-"I am relieved to hear that."
+Touching her hair, he moved his hands through the silky waves and she closed her eyes as he brushed a stray strand off her face.
+"I am relieved to hear that, Christine."

 Her voice was low as she replied, "How could you doubt it?"

-His hands moved to her face.
-He traced the lines of her cheekbones, her forehead, her throat.
-She moaned when he brushed his fingers over her lips.
-"Your love for me has caused you pain, Christine.
+He moved to her face, tracing the lines of her cheekbones, her forehead, her throat.
+He felt a surge of deep satisfaction when she moaned as he brushed his fingers over her lips.
+"Your love for me has caused you pain.
 It has not been easy for you.
 I cannot tell you how much I regret that."